Swimming Pool Rules and Regulations

 4. Employees are the only persons allowed in staff rooms, filter room, chemical storage areas and offices.

 5. Smoking is not permitted in the facility.
+Smoking outside of the facility must be a minimum of 100 yards away from building.

 1. All patrons within the pool area must be attired in swimming apparel.
 No street clothes are allowed in the pool.
 Clothing such as cut-offs, gym shorts and underwear is not permitted as swimwear.
 Swimwear should not have been worn for exercising immediately prior to pool use as soiled clothing can create an unhealthy swimming environment.
 All clothing must be colorfast and lightweight material suitable for swimwear, such as Lycra, Spandex or nylon.